 Jason Gurdak, Ph.D., is a Senior Water Resources Specialist in the Groundwater Management Unit at Valley Water.
 Most recently, he was an Associate Professor in the Department of Earth & Climate Sciences at San Francisco State University, where he led the Groundwater and Water Resources research group, and a Senior Hydrogeologist with Todd Groundwater.

-Thomas Harter, Ph.D., is the Robert M. Hagan Endowed Chair for Water Resources Management and Policy at the University of California, Davis.
+Thomas Harter, Ph.D., holds the Nora S. Gustavsson Endowed Professorship in Water Resources at the University of California, Davis.
 Thomas' research and extension emphasizes the nexus between groundwater and agriculture.
 His research group focuses on nonpoint-source pollution of groundwater, sustainable groundwater management, groundwater and vadose zone modeling, groundwater resources evaluation under uncertainty, groundwater-surface water interaction, and on contaminant transport.

-Max Stevenson, Ph.D., is an Assistant General Manager of Yolo County Flood Control and Water Conservation District.
+Max Stevenson, Ph.D., is the Putah Creek Streamkeeper for the Solano County Water Agency.
+Prior to this position he was Assistant General Manager of Yolo County Flood Control and Water Conservation District.
 Max's work includes management of the regional groundwater monitoring program (CASGEM) for the Yolo Water Resources Association.
 He is coordinating the monitoring portion of the Yolo Subbasin Groundwater Agency’s (YSGA) GSP development.
 He has also coordinated and lead the development of groundwater simulation models, nitrate fingerprinting and groundwater age studies, regional recharge and infiltration investigations, and provides technical assistance on various programs.

 Cameron Tana, P.E., is principal hydrologist and California operations manager at Montgomery & Associates.
 Cameron’s focus is assisting public agencies in California manage their groundwater resources.
 Cameron uses analytical tools and numerical models to address his clients’ challenges and is particularly adept at selecting and implementing the analytical tools best suited to address specific ground- and surface-water issues.
 He has a wide variety of experience in groundwater basin management and continues to support Groundwater Sustainability Plan development in multiple basins.